 Our top 5 things to plant this spring

 Bare root trees and hedging plants.
 The cheapest and most environmentally friendly way to buy trees and shrubs.
 Bare root plants are grown in the soil as nature intended – with no plastic pots or compost, but hurry because the season for them ends when they begin to sprout new leaves!
-Whether it’s a fruit tree, flowering tree or a new hedge, now is the perfect time.
+Whether it’s a fruit tree, a flowering tree or a new hedge, now is the perfect time.

-Wisteria – grown for their sumptuous long flower clusters, they are the prefect plant to clothe a sunny wall.
+Wisteria – grown for their sumptuous long flower clusters, they are the perfect plant to clothe a sunny wall.
 Invest in a good-sized plant from a reputable supplier and buy it with flowers on – so you know for sure what you are getting!
 (Some nurseries sell them as cheap seedlings that are quite frankly rather disappointing when they finally flower!)

 Japanese Maples (Acer) – with their irresistible, delicate filigree foliage few gardeners can resist them.
 Choose a sheltered spot (their soft leaves are vulnerable to strong burning winds) in the garden or a container filled with ericaceous compost.